Born to Race (2011 film): Sequel

-A sequel Born to Race: Fast Track was released in 2014 with Brett Davern and Beau Mirchoff replacing both Cross and Eaton as Danny Krueger and Jake Kendall, Bill Sage replaces Ferguson as Frank Krueger, while Badaan reprise her role as Jessica.
-In the film, after winning a scholarship to the prestigious Fast Lane Racing Academy, Danny finds himself competing against some of the fiercest young drivers in the world.
+A sequel, Born to Race: Fast Track, was released in 2014.
+Brett Davern and Beau Mirchoff replaced Cross and Eaton as Danny Krueger and Jake Kendall respectively, while Bill Sage replaces Pyper-Ferguson as Frank Krueger.
+Badaan and Show reprise their roles as Jessica Dalton and Jimmy Kendall respectively.

+Set one year after the events of Born to Race, Danny wins a scholarship to the prestigious Fast Lane Racing Academy and finds himself competing against some of the fiercest young drivers in the world.
 Tension soars on and off the track and a terrible incident leaves Danny without a racing partner.
 Facing dismissal from the academy, he is forced to team up with Jake Kendall.
 The pair must learn to set aside their differences as they vie for rookie spots on a professional racing team.